jamestomasino/boilerplate/README.md

 ##### DOM.create() #####

 Pass a string of HTML to this method to create the elements quickly by way of createDocumentFragment.
-Don’t forget to attach the result where you want it, though.
+Don't forget to attach the result where you want it, though.

 ```javascript